NADIAAGOURAM/simple_shell/README.md

 	You don’t have to handle any argument to the built-in exit <br>
 Task 5. <br>
 	Implement the env built-in, that prints the current environment <br>
-Task 8.
+Task 8. <br>
-	handle arguments for the built-in exit
+	handle arguments for the built-in exit <br>
-	Usage: exit status, where status is an integer used to exit the shell Task 9.
+	Usage: exit status, where status is an integer used to exit the shell <br>
+Task 9.
 	Implement the setenv and unsetenv builtin commands setenv